survivejs/webpack-book/manuscript/04_what_is_webpack.md

 };
 ```

 Given the configuration is written in JavaScript, it’s quite malleable.
-The model may make webpack feel a bit opaque at times, as it can be difficult to understand what it’s doing especially in more complicated cases.
+The model makes webpack feel a bit opaque at times, as it can be difficult to understand what it’s doing especially in more complicated cases.
 Covering those is one of the main reasons why this book exists.

 T> To understand webpack on source code level, check out [the artsy webpack tour](https://github.com/TheLarkInn/artsy-webpack-tour).